amcberkes/Decarbonisation_UK_residential_bidirectional_charging/README.md

 ## Methodology

 The methodology implemented in this study is divided into several critical components.
-The simulation code is based on [SOPEVS](https://github.com/amcberkes/SOPEVs), and detailed methodology can be found in the paper correpsonding to this repository (currently under review).
+The simulation code is based on [SOPEVS](https://github.com/amcberkes/SOPEVs), and a detailed description of themethodology can be found in the paper correpsonding to this repository (currently under review).

 ### Available Experiments

 1. **Single House Analysis**
-   - Evaluates individual household performance for different combinations of charging strategies, solar PV radiation and EV usage patterns (CAH)
+   - Evaluates individual household performance for different combinations of charging strategies, solar PV radiation intensities and EV usage patterns (CAH)
    - Compares different charging strategies
    - Analyses grid import patterns
    - Calculates costs and emissions